DeathRay99/web-crawler-with-llm/web-crawler-backend/README.md

 2. Install ollama locally.
 You can download the latest version from the [Ollama Website](https://ollama.ai/).
 After downloading, open a terminal and run the command: `ollama run llama2`.
 This will download the LLaMA2 model (approximately 5GB) and start serving it.
 We need LLaMA2 because we are using it for LLM analysis.

-3. Navigate to the root directory (web-crawler-backend) and create a virtual environment:
+3. Navigate to the root directory for backend (web-crawler-backend) and create a virtual environment:
    On Windows: `python -m venv venv`
    On Linux/Mac: `python3 -m venv venv`
    Then, activate the virtual environment: